LeoWasCoding/Lifesteal/README.md

 ![Life Essence](https://github.com/user-attachments/assets/36e498d9-fdcc-47d2-909d-febcdad34b30)

 ## Installation and Usage
-*Place this folder in container/plugins/skript/scripts*
+*Place the 'Lifesteal.sk' folder in container/plugins/skript/scripts*

 ## Contact
 For more information or support, you can reach out to me: